trylks/trylks/linux/install.md

 ## Install GNU/Linux

+1. You should have some spare space in both the SSD and the HDD.
+   This would be a good moment to create the swap partition in the HDD.
 1. Get your favourite distribution and flavor in a pendrive (I did this with rufus)
 1. For some distributions you may need to disable secure boot in the UEFI configuration.
    In Dell this is done pressing F12, then navigating the menus.